-The JSE intends to amend the Listings Requirements to remove the application of the Listings Requirements and shareholders' approval on intragroup share repurchases, provided the share repurchases transpire (i) between the issuer and wholly-owned subsidiaries of the issuer or (ii) between the issuer and Schedule 14 share incentive schemes (shares schemes controlled by the issuer to incentivise employees and approved by the JSE), and such shares are then cancelled by the issuer.
+The JSE intends to amend the Listings Requirements to remove the application of the Listings Requirements and shareholders' approval on intragroup share repurchases, provided the share repurchases transpire (i) between the issuer and wholly-owned subsidiaries of the issuer, (ii) between the issuer and Schedule 14 share incentive schemes (shares schemes controlled by the issuer to incentivise employees and approved by the JSE) and (iii) non-dilutive share incentive schemes (shares schemes controlled by the issuer to incentivise employees), and such shares are then cancelled by the issuer.
 These measures are intended to afford issuers more flexibility with intragroup repurchases.